 In my view its also not a coincidence that the annual Rock Festival is held right in the spiritual heartland of the San people…The Kalahari desert.

 It is an affirmation that beyond the shocking aesthetics, Botswana’s Rockers ultimately connect with their deepest Ancient Spirituality through the medium of Rock music.

 Perhaps Rock Music is a vehicle to the same visceral experience of Spirituality as their Ancient Ancestors in a world where their Spirituality has been appropriated by institutionalised Religion.

-Botswana’s Rockers represent the resistance and the expression of individual spirituality in a world where Spirituality is being monopolised.
+Botswana’s Rockers represent the resistance and the expression of individual spirituality in a world where Spirituality has been monopolised.

-Its perhaps ironic but not surprising that the Ancient independent Spirituality of the San that is being lost to modernity can be preserved in Rock subculture, which is in itself an alien Artform.
+Its perhaps ironic but not surprising that the Ancient independent Spirituality of the San that is being lost to modernity can be preserved in Rock subculture, which originated outside Africa.